 This series of black and white acrylic paintings size 16 x 20, is a collection of narratives about the word NO. How many times as a woman, you hear the word NO as you make a life for yourself and how many times a woman must say NO to grow, empower and protect herself in society.
 Such a small word with so much power.

-The following are poems, statements, and stories based on this installation.
 Interested in prints, please click here.

 I can take it off.
 You can watch.
 One strap.
 The other.
 Freeing myself.